Meet the Sheep

 Inside the shed

 Lucy came to live with us in Newcastle in July 2004 as a three month old lamb.
 She was born on a farm near Brewarrina, far western NSW, in the middle of a drought.
 She had never seen grass before coming to live with us and refused to walk on it.
 For the first few days she would just eat dirt out of the garden bed.
 But she soon found lollies and chocolates and then there was no stopping her - literally.
-There is not a door or a gate that she cannot open, and she will wait for the most inopportune time to do so.
+There is not a door or a gate that she couldn't open, and she would wait for the most inopportune time to do so.
+Unfortuantely Lucy Lamb passed away in 2017 and she is sadly missed.
+But the farm she started still lives on.

 Jental is another ewe that has twins each year.
 2016 she gave us Kazza and Bazza.
 They were so very tiny and needed so much help to ensure they survived.
-A very nice friend (Karen, namesake of the ewe twin) made them little jackets to keep them warm.
+2019 Jental gave birth to Lizzy and Beth.
+She is a very good mum and usually raises the twins easily.

 2016 lambing started with twin girls, so they were called Agatha and Christie.
 Their mum didn't really have a name, so we called her Miss Marple.
 Mum struggled with the birth and ended up being sick for a few days, so we gladly helped feed the gorgeous little twins until Miss Marple was back up on her feet again.